 It’s old, but still relevant to the topic.
-I’m pretty sure that everybody had this kind of interface on one of their jobs, and most probably it’s still being widely used!
+I’m pretty sure that everybody had this kind of interface on one of their jobs.
+I’m pretty sure it’s still there!
 First rule of UI club – you don’t talk about crap UI’s you designed in the club.

 Certain systems force to develop evil workarounds to coupe with bad design practices, whether it’s code or database wise.

 In the beginning of the project, apparentyly, developers came out with one-storage solution for holding the prices of products and domains, which is quiet obvious, as we shouldn’t re-invent any mystical entities to differentiate the concept of the price.

 As the time fly, the notion of domain pricing strategies changed, as well as the billing/recurring amounts were introduced.
 In order not to break the compatibility of the previous versions (migrations scripts, duh? major version notifications, duh?), they kept the design and grew the table horizontally.

 The end result got completely irrelevant in the ‘naming’ of the table.
 For instance, on the screenshot, we have 11.00 USD for registering domain for 10 years.
 On the backend side in lands into ‘biennially’ field.
 Logic?
 Nah, who needs that?!

 So, what happened here?
 Developers ran out of the fields to store the year count for the domain registration, they just stated: “Whatever is in the pricing table except testsetupfee, will represent years of domain registration”.

 Personally, it’s a classical example of meta tables design.
 When you don’t know how you’d scale the db table horizontally, and what kind of fields it’ll include – go for key/value table design.